Diamond Buying and the Four Cs, Part 3: Evaluating Diamond Cuts

 The Anatomy of a Diamond

-Diamond graders evaluate round brilliant cuts based on how closely a diamond comes to having ideal proportions and, thus, showing maximum brilliance and fire.
+Graders evaluate round brilliant diamond cuts based on how closely the stone comes to having ideal proportions and, thus, showing maximum brilliance and fire.
 These proportions depend on the table size, the crown angle, girdle thickness, pavilion angle, culet, and many other factors.
 These individual factors can receive cut grades, too.

 Here is an overview of the anatomy of a faceted diamond and the grading standards for diamond cuts.